-Moreover, this study found a significant association between obesity & overweight and anaemia in patients with T2DM.
+MoreoverFurther more, this study found a significant association between obesity, & overweight and anaemia in patients with T2DM.
 This was strengthened by similar results found in some studies conducted across the globe [6, 8, 14].Conversely, some clinical data have revealed a non-significant association between increased BMI and anaemia in the same group of patients[4, 13].
 This significant association may be explained by the increase in the inflammatory activity of adipose tissue in obese patients, which is associated with an increase in hepcidin levels, leading to a decrease in serum iron [42].
 A recent study also pointed to a causal relationship between obesity and iron deficiency anaemia [43].
 We also found a significant association between a history of hyperlipidaemia and anaemia in patients with T2DM, consistent with the findings of several studies that showed higher levels of lipid profiles among the same group of patients [44, 45].
-This is also in accordance with an observation study that found statistically significant negative correlations between pre-iron therapy cholesterol and the treatment of iron deficiency-corrected dyslipidaemia [45].
+This is also in accordance with an observational study that found statistically significant negative correlations between pre-iron therapy cholesterol and the treatment of iron deficiency-corrected dyslipidaemia [45].
 Likewise, one study examined the process of hepatic lipogenesis involving iron and its role in the kinetics and activity of enzymes that use iron as a cofactor [46].
-Moreover, a significant simultaneous increase in lipogenic gene expression and a reduction in gene expression related to β-oxidation was observed in skeletal muscle and hepatic tissues, alongside a differential tissue expression of genes involved in glucose metabolism, reflecting the adaptive metabolic response to severe iron deficiency anaemia [47].
+Moreover, Previous studies have established a significant simultaneous increase in lipogenic gene expression and a reduction in gene expression related to β-oxidation was observed in skeletal muscle and hepatic tissues, alongside a differential tissue expression of genes involved in glucose metabolism, reflecting the adaptive metabolic response to severe iron deficiency anaemia [47].

 A significant association between the presence of hypertension and anaemia in patients with T2DM was also observed in this study.
 This is in accordance with the results obtained from recently published clinical data[14, 48].
-Hypertension is a component of metabolic syndrome, especially in those with T2DM, which is associated with an elevation of proinflammatory cytokines, plays an essential role in the pathogenesis of insulin resistance and induces cardiovascular complications, diabetic micro- and macrovascular, anaemia and kidney disease[49].
-Moreover, an increase in cytokines, especially interleukin-6, has an anti-erythropoietic effect, which changes the sensitivity of progenitors to erythropoietin and enhances the apoptosis of immature erythrocytes [49].
-Moreover, a significant association between lower systolic blood pressure and anaemia in patients with T2DM was found in the present study.
+Hypertension is a component of metabolic syndrome, especially in those with T2DM, which and it is associated with an elevation of proinflammatory cytokines, which plays an essential role in the pathogenesis of insulin resistance and induces induction of cardiovascular complications, diabetic micro- and macrovascular, anaemia and kidney disease[49].
+Moreover, an An increase in cytokines, especially interleukin-6, has an anti-erythropoietic effect, which changes the sensitivity of progenitors to erythropoietin and enhances the apoptosis of immature erythrocytes [49].
+Moreover, Similarly, a significant association between lower systolic blood pressure and anaemia in patients with T2DM was found in the present study.
 A similar significant association was reported in two studies conducted in Malaysia[34] and Palestine[14].
-Recent evidences, showed that most patients with anaemia had cardiac dysfunction, and having a lower diastolic blood pressure [28].
+Recent evidences, showed that most patients with anaemia had cardiac dysfunction, and having with a lower diastolic blood pressure [28].
 Moreover, anaemia has additional negative and deleterious effects on the left ventricular function and global strains in patients with T2DM; thus, earlier detection and correction of anaemia may be beneficial for this group of patients[28].

 This study has some limitations.
 First, it is a single-centre retrospective study, and physical exercise, diet and social status were not assessed.
 Second, the duration of diabetes mellitus and its medications were not evaluated.
 Finally, other comorbidities (e.g. autoimmune diseases and hypothyroidism) that could have influenced the results were assessed alongside laboratory tests (e.g. liver and kidney tests).